zulalakarsu/ai-bootcamp/README.md

 3. The third person critiques the recipe using a third AI chef personality.

 **Report**
-The final report includes a comparative analysis of prompts, responses, and insights on the AI chef’s behavior across personalities.
+- The experiment process
+- The system prompts used in each script
+- Comparative analysis of the different user prompts and their responses